braksator/webarchiver/README.md

 You may override some or all of these options at *options.dedupe*, your options will be merged into the defaults.
 You can set *options.dedupe* to false to disable deduplication.

+Tip: Do not add single-quotes to startsWith, use backslash instead since single quotes are escaped: `'\\\\'`.
+Conversely, don't add backslashes to endsWith.

 ## Minify options